concurdev/cobra/README.md

 2. Install dependencies using `npm install`.
 3. Start the server using `npm start`.
 4. Access the client interface by opening `client/index.html` in a web browser URL would be http://localhost:7373/client/index.html, port 7373 is used in config.
+   **IMPORTANT**: Wait at the browser screen or leave it for a while to see the Trade happening and growing.

 ## Technologies Used